mrquintas98/2FA/README.md

 Step 1. **Create a Node App Configuration File in NGINX**

-1. Login via SSH in NGINX VM (vm-nginx).
+1. Login via SSH or authentication in NGINX VM (vm-nginx).
 2. Create a **nodejsapp.conf** under **/etc/nginx/conf.d** directory
 3. Add the below contents in the **nodejsapp.conf file.**